tothanhdat2006/tothanhdat2006/README.md

 I am interested in Computer Vision and Deep Learning.
 My current research focuses on:
 - (to be updated)

-Moreover, I also spend time on learning/researching about following topics:
+Moreover, I often spend time on learning/researching about following topics:
 - Digital signal processing
 - Deep learning based methods in Multispectral/Hyperspectral image processing